optionalg/howdoi-1/software/python/freeradius-module.md

 freeradius
 ===

-how to get start connecting into freeradius python modules (Arch Linux)
+how to get start connecting into freeradius python modules (Arch Linux).
+From my investigating and understanding the actual authorize and authenticate steps can NOT be undertaken in python HOWEVER they can enhance/add to existing operations

 need python to be able to find the module(s) you define
 ```